 The priority of the Environmental Health Unit is to protect the public.
 Environmental Health Officers or Environmental Health Practitioners, are responsible for the implementation and enforcement of public health legislation, environmental health legislation and environmental legislation to enable the Council to meet its statutory public health and environmental health obligations.

-In the statutory realm environmental health practitioners utilise investigation techniques and risk assessment frameworks.
+In the statutory realm Environmental Health Officers and Practitioners utilise investigation techniques and risk assessment frameworks.
 This is applied to the built environment, land-use planning, food safety, emergency management, pollution incidents, industry assessments & audits, environmental monitoring, exposure pathway assesments, environmentally relevant activities, and public health risk activities.

 To complement the statutory sphere environmental health professionals are active within their jurisdictions as educators.
 This is consistent within the modern environmental health paradigm, the evolution from a reactionary to preventative function.

-For further information about environmental health related topics, please click on the links below.
+For further information about environmental health related topics, please click on the links in the Resources section to the upper right.